Aryan-A-Kumar/Article-Generator/README.md

 # Article Generator using GenAI
-This project is a web application built using Flask with TailwindCSS that generates an interesting article when user provides a title.
+This project is a web application built using Flask with Tailwind CSS that generates an interesting article when user provides a title.
 The generative component is achieved via systematic calls to ChatGPT 3.5 using LangChain and OpenAI API.
 Users can enter a suitable title and click on the submit button to see an interesting article about it.

 ## How to Use